 - the pattern still exists as a form

-- causal continuity still operates while the form persists
+- functional causal interaction continues while the form persists

 When such a pattern ceases: